 Add your contact information to your resume header so employers know how to reach you.
 In the contact section of your resume, always include your:

 If you don’t already have a professional email address, now is the best time to set one up.
 You’ll need it when sending out resumes in the future, as well as for college applications.
 The best way to make a professional email is simply to use your full name, for example:

 Additionally, including social media on your teen resume can help you highlight specific skills relevant to the job.
 In this case, social media profiles could serve the same purpose as a portfolio.

 For instance, if you’re writing a graphic design resume, including an Instagram page that features your design work gives employers a better sense of what you can do.
 However, avoid including any social media handles that don’t include professional work, such as your Snapchat or TikTok accounts.

 Your resume objective serves as a brief introduction, and summarizes any skills and qualifications that you’d like to highlight.
 Ultimately, a compelling resume objective is the best opportunity for an entry-level candidate to explain why they’re a good fit for the job.

 Here’s how to write a compelling teen resume objective:

 - Keep it short and concise

 Still not sure what this looks like in action?
-Here’s a successful teen resume objective from a real candidate:
+Here are three successful teenage resume objective examples: